tsungtingdu/hackmd_clone_react/README.md

 * ✅ user can delete a post
 * ✅ user can see all posts that he/she created, with differnt sorting choices and layouts
 * ✅ post can be auto saved when editing
+* ✅ user can search posts by keywords

 ### In progress
 * ◽️ user can publish a post and share with non-login user